Healthy Homes Assessment Ahuriri

 What are the most unreasonable gaps or holes?

-If you are able to feel external air entering or the sound of a clear draught emanating from a gap or hole or crack, then it is likely a crack or an opening that needs sealing in somehow.
-Cracks and gaps that are large should be sealed permanently.
-Any gaps greater than 3mm that allow air in or out into your house need seals.
-For example, if an open fireplace isn’t used it could cause draughts, and must be sealed from.
-Property managers and landlords are responsible for making sure that draughts from the fireplace are removed as far as possible.
+If you can feel external air flowing in or an unobstructed draught coming from a crack or a gap and you can feel it, it’s most likely a gap or hole that needs sealing in some way.
+Cracks and gaps that are large should be stopped permanently.
+Cracks that are greater than 3mm and allow air to enter or exit within your house need sealing.
+For instance, if an open fireplace isn’t being used, it can create draughts.
+This should be sealed off.
+Property managers and landlords are responsible for making sure that such draughts are squelched whenever possible.

-You don’t require to cover up gaps or holes which are part of the building.
-For instance, small gaps around doors and windows could be required to allow for the movement of the structure as the home warms and cools so that they can still be shut and opened, rather than being stuck.
-We will examine the windows and doors as part of our Healthy Homes assessment of your rental property.
+There is no need to block gaps or holes which are part of the building.
+For instance, small gaps around windows and doors might be necessary to allow for movement within the building as the household is heated and cools so that they can still be shut and opened, rather than sticking.
+We will check all windows and doors as part of an Healthy Homes assessment of your rental property.

 draught stopping building inspections